alan-warren/APEXExportWrapper/README.md

 ##### Note
 If you understand Java and classpaths, you can place these files wherever you'd like.
 For example, if you have the instant client already installed and on your CLASSPATH, you don't have to copy objdbc6.jar into your install folder.
-To skip envirnoment validation run with the -SkipEnvChk flag by modifying the included shortcut.
+To skip envirnoment validation run with the -SkipEnvChk flag by modifying the included shortcut (Windows), or in the APEXExportWrapper.command file (OSX).

 ## Configuration Files
 The configuration files use the CSV format which is easy to parse in both PowerShell and python.